PHP: Syntax

 The first form of delimiters, <?php and ?>, in XHTML and other XML documents, creates correctly formed XML processing instructions.
-This means that the resulting mixture of PHP code and other markups in the server-side file is itself well-formed XML.
+This means that the resulting mixture of PHP code and other markup in the server-side file is itself well-formed XML.

 Variables are prefixed with a dollar symbol, and a type does not need to be specified in advance.
 PHP 5 introduced type declarations that allow functions to force their parameters to be objects of a specific class, arrays, interfaces or callback functions.
 However, before PHP 7, type declarations could not be used with scalar types such as integers or strings.

 Below is an example of how PHP variables are declared and initialized.